Haleem: Karachi haleem

 Karachi haleem is a variation of haleem, a slow-cooked dish made from wheat, lentils, and meat, commonly prepared in Pakistan and other parts of South Asia.
 Originating from Karachi, the largest city in Pakistan and the capital of Sindh province, this version is known for its smooth consistency and balanced use of spices.
 It is typically garnished with fried onions, lemon, ginger, and green chilies.
 Compared to other regional styles, Karachi haleem is often more finely blended and slightly spicier, reflecting local culinary preferences.
 Its popularity has grown both within Pakistan and among South Asian communities abroad, contributing to its recognition as a distinct regional variant of the dish.

 Hyderabadi haleem

 Haleem has become a popular dish in the cities of Hyderabad, Telangana and Aurangabad, Maharashtra (Aurangabad, the first capital of Hyderabad State) in India.
 Originating from an Arabic dish called harees, Haleem was introduced to the region during the Mughal period by foreign migrants.

-Hyderabadi haleem is usually thicker then many other haleems.
+Hyderabadi haleem is usually thicker than many other haleems.

 In 2010, Hyderabadi haleem was awarded Geographical Indication status by the Indian GI registry office.
 It became the first meat product of India to receive a GI certification.
 This means that a dish cannot be sold as Hyderabadi haleem unless it meets the necessary standards.